sandhyamurugesan/ticketing/README.md

 # Train Ticketing System

-This project is a train ticketing system that allows users to purchase tickets for a train journey from London to France.
+This project is a train ticketing system that allows users to purchase tickets for a train journey

+## Pre requisities:
+1. Groovy installed
+2. Intellij build
+3. JDK 11 configured

 ## Entities